Protect Local Waterways with the EarthEcho Water Challenge

-On March 22, this year’s EarthEcho Water Challenge kicked off, empowering young people and community members around the world to monitor and protect local water resources in their communities.
+On March 22, the 2019 EarthEcho Water Challenge began empowering young people and community members around the world to monitor and protect local water resources in their communities.
 Initiated in 2003 as the World Water Monitoring Challenge (in celebration of the U.S. Clean Water Act), this year-round, global program is designed to connect anyone, of any age, to their local water resources through water quality monitoring.
 Participants share their water quality data through the global EarthEcho Water Challenge online database, contributing to our understanding of the world’s water resources.
 Participants can also share on the database how they take action to restore and protect their local waterways.

 Their findings are published open source to a global audience through the EarthEcho Water Challenge web platform.
 Additionally, at a regional level, EarthEcho Water Challenge partners engage scientists and conservation program managers in working alongside young citizen scientists to share and interpret their water quality data.